 3. Rollover Contributions

-If you have funds in another retirement account, such as a 401(k) from a previous employer, you can roll these over into your IRA.
-This process allows you to consolidate your retirement savings and potentially access a broader range of investment options:
+If you have money sitting in another retirement account, like a 401(k) from a previous employer, you can roll those funds directly into your IRA.
+A rollover lets you consolidate your retirement savings in one place and often opens up a broader range of investment options than your old plan allowed.

 4. Transfer Contributions